How early should children get dental braces and orthodontic treatment?

 If your child has crooked teeth and requires dental braces, early intervention can make a real difference.
 That is when the best results with orthodontic braces are seen; ones that might be impossible once your child's face and jaw have completely developed.
 Also, when started early, completing the orthodontics is much easier.

 During an initial examination, your dentist will evaluate your child's facial growth, spacing between teeth, crowding, and extra, missing or crooked teeth.
-They will also look for habits like tongue-thrusting and thumb-sucking that may hinder normal growth and development.
+They will also look for overbite and for habits like tongue-thrusting and thumb-sucking that may hinder normal growth and development.
 These problems can change tooth alignment as well as alter facial appearance.

 If, after the initial exam, your child doesn't require orthodontic braces or retainers, most dentists will schedule periodic follow-up exams.
 This is to ensure that while the permanent teeth are coming in, and their face and jaws continue to grow, their needs don't change.
 If they do, the problem can be caught and fixed early.